Registration is the first step to becoming a voter!

 What is voter registration?

 Voter registration deadlines vary by state.
-In some states, you can register through Election Day, while in others, you have to register well ahead of that date.
-It’s important to be aware of the deadlines in your state to ensure you’re registered in time to vote in this election, but a good rule of thumb is to register as soon as possible.
-Find your state’s voter registration deadline.
+In some, you may register any time up to and including on Election Day, while in others, you must register well ahead of that date.
+It’s important to be aware of the deadlines in your state to ensure you’re registered in time to vote in this election.
+The best time to register is NOW!
+Enter your address here to learn about upcoming elections in your area and receive registration guidance.

-I am already registered to vote, do I need to do anything?
+I am already registered to vote – do I need anything?

-You should check your voter registration status ahead of your state’s registration deadline to be certain you’ll have no issues voting.
+You should double-check your voter registration status ahead of your state’s registration deadline to make sure all of the information is accurate.
 If you have moved or changed your name since the last time you registered to vote or if you want to change your political party, you should update your registration.

 How do I register to vote?